Helping Your Team Thrive

-As social distance continues to be a part of the fabric of our lives for the foreseeable future, you might have noticed the impact it has on your employees.
-COVID-19 came abruptly in the eyes of many employees, and the transition to remote work hasn’t been easy for many people.
-One of the best things you can do right now is help introverts and extroverts thrive because these two groups are a large part of your organization.
+You might have noticed the impact that the shift to remote work has on your employees.
+The transition hasn’t been easy for many, and one of the best things you can do is help both introverts and extroverts thrive, as these two groups are a significant part of your organization.

 In the book Networking For People Who Hate Networking, author Devora Zack notes that introverts: